PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Introduction

 The James Webb Space Telescope \citep[JWST,][]{Gardner_2023_JWST} is now offering unprecedented views of star-forming regions and proplyds at infrared (IR) wavelengths.
 In particular, spectroscopic observations of two ONC disks (203-504 and 203-506) demonstrated the crucial role of FUV photons in disk chemistry \citep{berne_formation_2023, schroetter_2025_506, Zannese2025_506}.
 These observations also enabled the characterization of the gas in the disk 203-506 and provided an estimate of the mass-loss rate \citep{berne_far-ultravioletdriven_2024}.
-However, to date, no study has yet taken advantage of the images captured with NIRCam, which provides high spatial resolution ($\rm \approx 0.03''/pix$) near-IR images \citep{Rieke_2023_NIRCam}.
-At this date, two programs targeted the ONC with NIRCam: the \textit{PDRs4All} Early Release Science (ERS) program 1288 \citep{berne2022_PDRs4All}, that provides 14 NIRCam images with narrow- and broadband filters \citep{habart_2024_NIRCam} of the Orion Bar and the north of the Dark Bay, and guaranteed time observation (GTO) program 1256 \citep{mccaughrean_jwst_2023} that targeted the inner part of the ONC with 12 narrow and broadband filters.
-A detailed analysis of the \textit{PDRs4All} NIRCam images can be found in \citep{habart_2024_NIRCam}, with focus on the interstellar medium (ISM) and the structure of the nebula itself.
-The analysis of the disks and young stellar objects (YSOs) relied only on the F187N filter.
+However, to date, no study has yet taken advantage of the images captured with NIRCam, which provides high-spatial-resolution ($\rm \approx 0.03''/pix$) near-IR images \citep{Rieke_2023_NIRCam}.
+At this time, two programs have targeted the ONC with NIRCam: the \textit{PDRs4All} Early Release Science (ERS) program 1288 \citep{berne2022_PDRs4All}, which provides 14 NIRCam images with narrow- and broadband filters \citep{habart_2024_NIRCam} of the Orion Bar and the north of the Dark Bay, and guaranteed time observation (GTO) program 1256 \citep{mccaughrean_jwst_2023}, which targeted the inner part of the ONC with 12 narrow and broadband filters.
+A detailed analysis of the \textit{PDRs4All} NIRCam images can be found in \citet{habart_2024_NIRCam}, with a focus on the interstellar medium (ISM) and the structure of the nebula itself.
+The analysis of the disks and YSOs relied only on the F187N filter.
 A description of the GTO 1256 NIRCam images is provided in \citet{mccaughrean_jwst_2023}.
 Those authors briefly describe the observational results obtained for the Nebula, brown dwarfs, and some protoplanetary disks.
 In these studies, no statistical analysis of the disks or the effect of photoevaporation was performed.